-Table 6 - Comparison of SCSI task set management and ATA queuing methods
+Table 6 - Comparison of SCSI task set management and ATA queuing methods --

-Feature ^a SCSI NCQ TCQ Ordering Specified by task attributes (e.g. SIMPLE, ORDERED) associated with each command.
+Feature a SCSI NCQ ТСQ Ordering Specified by task attributes (e.g. SIMPLE, ORDERED) associated with each command.
 Always at the discretion of the device.
 Always at the discretion of the device.
 Queue Depth Indeterminate Fixed at 1 to 32 commands as reported in the ATA IDENTIFY DEVICE data word 75.
-Fixed at 1 to 32 commands as reported in the ATA IDENTIFY DEVICE data word 75.
+Fixed at 1 to 32 command as reported in the ATA IDENTIFY DEVICE data word 75.
 Queue full reporting TASK SET FULL status n/a n/a Queue full management Device manages and indicates via TASK SET FULL status.
 ATA host managed.
 ATA host managed.
 Queued commands Task set management is applicable to all commands.
 Limited to READ FPDMA QUEUED and WRITE FPDMA QUEUED commands.
-Limited to READ DMA QUEUED, READ DMA QUEUED EXT, WRITE DMA QUEUED, WRITE DMA QUEUED EXT and WRITE DMA QUEUED FUA EXT commands, or a NOP command with a non-zero subcommand code.
+Limited to READ DMA QUEUED, READ DMA QUEUED EXT, WRITE DMA QUEUED, WRITE DMA QUEUED, WRITE DMA QUEUED EXT and WRITE DMA QUEUED FUA EXT commands, or a NOP command with a non-zero subcommand code.
 Handling of non-queued commands received while one or more queued commands are being processed n/a Receipt of any command other than a READ FPDMA QUEUED command or a WRITE FPDMA QUEUED command is an error.
-Receipt of any command other than a NOP command with a non-zero subcommand code, a SERVICE command, a READ DMA QUEUED command, a READ DMA QUEUED EXT command, a WRITE DMA QUEUED EXT command, or a WRITE DMA QUEUED EXT command, or a WRITE DMA QUEUED FUA EXT command is an error.
-Controlled with mode Any error aborts all queued Any error aborts all queued
+Receipt of any command other than a NOP command with a non-zero subcommand code, a SERVICE command, a READ DMA QUEUED command, a READ DMA QUEUED EXT command, WRITE DMA QUEUED command, a WRITE DMA QUEUED EXT command, or a WRITE DMA QUEUE FUA EXT command is an error.
+Error handling Controlled with mode parameters.
+Any error aborts all queued commands.
+Any error aborts all queue commands.

-6.2.2 Mapping of SCSI commands to ATA gueued commands
+6.2.2 Mapping of SCSI commands to ATA queued commands